MewsSystems/gitbook-channel-manager-api/mews-operations/reservations.md

 | `extras` | [`Extra`](#extra) collection | optional | Collection of extra ordered products for the reservation \(e.g. Breakfast\). _Their total amount is included in the _`totalAmount`_ of the reservation._ |
 | `guests` | [`Customer`](#customer) collection | optional | Collection of guests that will arrive to the property. |

-_¹ It is required that the code remains the same within each booking modification message and partial modification message.
-If it can't be achieved because Channel doesn't provide it, simple generation of "01", "02", ... codes will suffice as long as those codes are generated in same way for each message regarding that one booking._
+> Note: It is required that `code` remains the same within each booking modification message and partial modification message.
+If this can't be achieved because the channel doesn't provide it, simple generation of codes "01", "02", ... will suffice as long as those codes are generated in the same way for each message regarding that one booking.

 #### Guest Count